utopia-rise/godot-kotlin-jvm/docs/src/doc/pre-alpha.md

 # What's not working:
 The items in this list are explicitly mentioned here as these will be implemented in future versions.
 Also consider the [Api differences](api-differences.md) section for general differences and limitations which will not be or cannot be adressed in the near forseable future or ever.

-- Only default constructors are supported (no args)
+- Each registered constructor must have a unique number of arguments.
+Constructor overloading is not yet supported
 - No networking functionality (Rpc annotations do exist but they do not work yet)
 - No tool mode (you can set it already in the `@RegisterClass` annotation but it has no effect yet)
 - No plugin support -> You cannot use Godot-Jvm to write plugins and addons yet